skypilot-org/skypilot/README.md

 For general discussions, join us on the [SkyPilot Slack](http://slack.skypilot.co).

 ## Contributing
-We welcome and value all contributions to the project!
-Please refer to [CONTRIBUTING](CONTRIBUTING.md) for how to get involved.
+We welcome all contributions to the project!
+See [CONTRIBUTING](CONTRIBUTING.md) for how to get involved.